Uninsured Motorist Coverage in Michigan: What You Need To Know

-Important facts about Uninsured Motorist Coverage (UM) and why this valuable insurance protects you in a crash with an uninsured driver
+Important facts about Uninsured Motorist Coverage in Michigan and why this valuable insurance protects you in a crash with an uninsured driver

-Uninsured motorist coverage protects drivers and families who are injured in car accidents caused by uninsured drivers.
-Unfortunately, this coverage is also more necessary now than ever in Michigan.
+Uninsured motorist coverage in Michigan protects drivers and families who are injured in car accidents caused by uninsured drivers.
+Unfortunately, this coverage is also more necessary now than ever.

 A staggering number of people are driving without auto insurance throughout the state.
 In some cities, like Detroit, it is estimated that over half of all drivers are driving without auto insurance.
 If you are hit by one of these uninsured drivers, UM coverage will likely be the only way to recover compensation and damages for a car accident.

 Our auto accident attorneys have long recommended that all drivers should purchase UM coverage and insurance agents should be doing the same.
 Any auto insurance policy sold in Michigan today without UM coverage (and “underinsured motorist coverage”) is simply not enough to protect you and your family.

 We recommend that every person obtain this extremely important and fortunately very inexpensive insurance coverage.

 Insurance agents who don’t recommend UM coverage are doing a great disservice to their clients.
 If a person drives in Battle Creek, Flint, or Detroit, for example, where the numbers of uninsured drivers on our roads is very high, then these people are just rolling the dice on whether a negligent driver will have insurance or not.
 But with an estimated million drivers on Michigan roads driving without insurance, a car accident where the at-fault, negligent driver is also uninsured could happen anywhere.
 The only way to properly protect yourself and your family against a crash with an uninsured driver is to purchase UM coverage.

 To learn more, please order your free copy of our book, “How much car insurance do I need?”